DustinVenegas/ansible-via-docker-poc/README.md

 ## Summary

 A proof-of-concept, or plethera of crap, for running Ansible via a Docker container.

-Well, mostly.
-This is an idea for running Ansible Playbooks consistently across development and build environments for Windows/macOS/Linux.
+## Description

+This repository demonstrates running an Ansible playbook inside a Docker container.

+This might be useful in scenarios where you want to share a consistent Ansible playbook execution environment.

+Playbooks run against a single configured environment regardless of the host operating system.
+This may be useful for sharing an environment across developers, environments, integration tests, etc. It also makes a fun cross-platform demo.

+Docker volumes are used to share the repository's Ansible playbook and host runtime dependencies, such as SSH keys.

 ## Prerequisites